anuj-s1ngh/Flask-App/README.md

 # Flask-Blog-App

-This is flask app of a blog website with features like:
+This flask app have features like:
 1) register
 2) email confimation
 3) login